RetailMeNot “NED”

 Q2 / Phase 1

 Communication, education and transparency from business unit to business unit was going to be instrumental in our success.
-The more our partners understood the value of this design system, for not only our team but the company as a whole, this system would drastically change the way in which our team worked.
+The more our partners understood the value of this design system, for not only our team but the company as a whole, this system would drastically change the way in which our product team worked.
 Being able to design within fully-responsive grids would make it possible to design once instead of multiple times for various breakpoints.

 Other benefits included: